snu-sf/promising-arm/README.md

   `src/axiomatic/AtoP.v`.

-We are formalising Theorem 8.2 (equivalence of Global-Promising and Promising), 8.3 (Deadlock-freedom of Promising for RISC-V), 8.4 (equivalence of Global-Promising and Extended-Promising), and 8.5 (Deadlock-freedom of Extended-Promising for ARM).

-For Theorem 8.2, Lemma `interference_certify`, `promise_step_certify`, `state_step_certify` in
-`src/lcertify/Certify.v` will be the key lemmas.
+(Work-in-progress) We are formalising Theorem 8.2 (equivalence of Global-Promising and Promising), 8.3 (Deadlock-freedom of Promising for RISC-V), 8.4 (equivalence of Global-Promising and Extended-Promising), and 8.5 (Deadlock-freedom of Extended-Promising for ARM).
+For Theorem 8.2, Lemma `interference_certify`, `promise_step_certify`, `state_step_certify` in `src/lcertify/Certify.v` will be the key lemmas.
 We think it is straightforward to formalise Theorem 8.3.
 We are planning to formalize Theorem 8.4 and 8.5, which seems technical and non-trivial but feasible.